BenSuskins/final-year-project/src/java/README.md

-# Extracting Knowledge About Hate Speech from Social Media - Java
+# Extracting Knowledge About the Usage of Hate Speech from Social Media- Java
 This directory contains the Java source code for the project.

 #### Starting Java Service